wangziqi2013/wangziqi2013.github.io/_posts/2018-06-27-Serializable-Isolation-for-Snapshot-Databases.markdown

 a commit timestamp (ct) from the same timestamp counter at the time of commit, and flushes its local versions, which are tagged with ct, to the global version chain.
 MVCC algorithm that implements SI does not check for read-write conflict before commit can take place.
 Instead, it checks whether two concurrent transactions intend to write to the same data item.
 If this happens, one of the two conflicting transactions must abort.
+Two broadly accepted methods can be used to check write-write conflicts.
+The first method, which is the standard textbook procedure, checks the conflict at commit time.
+The committing transaction goes through the version chain for every item in its write set.
+A conflict is detected if a newer version has been created whose ct is between its bt and ct.
+This is called "first committer wins", as write-write conflicts are only identified when the transactions that performs the second write commits.
+The alternative method, called "first updater wins", does not wait for transaction commit for conflict detection.
+Transactions set write locks on data items when they pre-write.
+If another transaction writes a locked data item, then it indicates a potential write-write conflict if both writing transactions commit.
+In this case, the current transaction is blocked.
+If the other writer commits, then it is aborted.
+Otherwise the current transaction continues.